Don’t face RA alone

 Living with Rheumatoid Arthritis

-Join Healthline’s RA-focused Facebook page Living with Rheumatoid Arthritis for the latest information on RA treatments, medications, and related news.
+Join Healthline’s RA-focused Facebook page, Living with Rheumatoid Arthritis, for the latest information on RA treatments, medications, and related news.
 Learn more about your disease here and connect with others like you.

 With over 6,000 likes, Living with Rheumatoid Arthritis gives you a unique opportunity to communicate with others and learn from their experiences.
 Group members post questions regularly, so you can either answer with your expertise or ask your own.

-With a fun and self-deprecating group name like Squeaky Joints, you know that the members of this Facebook page are able to laugh in the face of RA.
+With a fun and self-deprecating group name like Squeaky Joints, you know that the members of this Facebook page can laugh in the face of RA.
 The group was founded by two women who live with RA, but still enjoy living life to the fullest.
 It’s private and restricted to people with RA.
 Send a request to join and open up a world of caring people who find solace in sharing their experiences with each other.